microsoft/CNTK/Tutorials/SLUHandsOn/README.md

 ## Tutorial

-Please find a detailed tutorial that uses the data and configurations in this folder on out website at https://docs.microsoft.com/en-us/cognitive-toolkit/Hands-On-Labs-Language-Understanding.
+Please find a detailed tutorial that uses the data and configurations in this folder on our website at https://docs.microsoft.com/en-us/cognitive-toolkit/Hands-On-Labs-Language-Understanding.